ucldc/ucldc-docs/docs/dams/create-objects.md

 #### Digital objects: some definitions

-For the purposes of documentation, let's "digital object": a digital object is a content file(s) and affiliated metadata record(s).
+For the purposes of documentation, let's define "digital object": a digital object is a content file(s) and affiliated metadata record(s).
 Simple objects comprise one file and one metadata record.
 Complex objects comprise multiple files and even multiple metadata records which are "bundled" together; in the DAMS, they are objects with child-level components.
 We'll discuss [Complex Objects]({{ site.url }}{{ site.url }}/docs/dams/complex-objects/) more in a later section.

 #### Understanding document types